inds-inc/inds-inc.github.io/sendexplorer.md

        data-title="Cross-Domain Subject View">
       <img class="thumbsize" src="/assets/se-images/Slide4.PNG" alt="" />
     </a>
-    <p class="thumbsize">…to put a subject’s data into perspective as compared to its own group and control group, on a single day or over time</p>
+    <p class="thumbsize">…to put a subject's data into perspective as compared to its own group and control group, on a single day or over time</p>
   </div>
 </div>
 <p>&nbsp;</p>